USEPA/spsurvey/cran-comments.md

 0 errors | 1 warnings | 0 notes

-The warning: "WARNING `qpdf` is needed for checks on size reduction of PDFs".
-I believe some compression happens while building the manual that is not recognized in `devtools::check()`, as the `NOTE`s from rhub suggest the PDF size is approximately 5.2 MB, but upon building the manual with `build_manual()`, the actual file size is only 0.39 MB, well below the 1MB suggested limit for manuals.
+The warning: "WARNING qpdf is needed for checks on size reduction of PDFs".
+I believe some compression happens while building the manual that is not recognized in `devtools::check()`, as the `NOTE`s from rhub suggest the PDF size is approximately 5.3 MB, but upon building the manual with `build_manual()`, the actual file size is only 0.39 MB, well below the 1MB suggested limit for manuals.
 In short, it is my understanding that this warning in `devtools::check()` (and `NOTE` in rhub builds) does not accurately reflect the size of the final PDF manual installed upon package build.